suana09/suana09/README.md

-## 🐼 Hello, world! : from KWAK SUAH 🐼
+## 🐼 hello, world! : from KWAK SUAH 🐼

 Very new to coding but doing my best ❗

 ## Now learning ...